salmiac/pi-steer/README.md

 |output|3-C|

 ## Adafruit BNO055 Absolute Orientation Sensor
-Why this instead of BNO085?
-It was available.
+Why this instead of BNO085 or CMPS14?
+It was available, don't use it.

 Wires soldered to raspberry Pi - Automation HAT pins.
 |GPIO|Pi pin number|BNO055|